AumPauskar/cs-notes/java.md

 Java is a cross platform compiled language that uses jvm (java virtual machine) that can be used in any machine no matter the hardware or software, provided the machine supports jvm
 ## FYI
 1. The object class is the root of all classes
+2. Data can be gatered with the scanner method in the java library but cannot cater charecter type data with the standard library.
+Those can be gathered by sc = next().charat(0)
 ## Hello world
 Code
 ```